PistachioPony/gamesparks-docs/Documentation/Manage/Working with Dynamic Forms.md

 ---
+nav_sort: 1
-src: /Documentation/Manage/Dynamic Forms.md
+src: /Documentation/Manage/Working with Dynamic Forms.md
 ---

 # Dynamic Forms

 This tutorial is a step-by-step guide to creating Dynamic Forms.
 For this Tutorial, we will create Dynamic Forms for the management of Players in our game.
 Before starting this tutorial, it's vital to understand the [Dynamic Forms API](/API Documentation/Dynamic Forms API.md).

-# *Basics of Dynamic Forms*
+## Basics of Dynamic Forms

 This section will cover the creation of a basic Screen and Snippet, and how to link them together.

-## Creating a Screen
+### Creating a Screen

 Whenever creating Dynamic Forms, you should always start with a Screen.
 A Screen is powered by the structure of Snippets that you create.
 You can have as many Screens as you desire, however a Screen should have a meaningful name.
 In this tutorial, it will be called Players.